 If the paper you are using is not listed, or you cannot find a paper type that resembles yours closely enough, you can define a new type.
+See Add a custom paper type on page 40.
 The printer then calibrates itself for use with your paper, after which you can return to installing the ICC profile.